NBA Trade Rumors: Rockets Could Swap James Harden For Kyrie Irving, ‘Hoops Habit’ Suggests

 “No matter what, there will be trades coming out of Brooklyn.
 Dinwiddie has been rumored to be a likely piece in any deal, but it’s hard to add up a package involving him, and say Caris LeVert and Jarrett Allen and bring back a superstar like James Harden.
 That equation may change if you swap Kyrie Irving for one of those pieces.
 Whether he would go back to the Rockets or be moved elsewhere in a three-team deal, trading Irving makes sense both from a salary-matching perspective and because the trio of Harden, Durant and Irving simply may have a hard time meshing.”

-It’s hard to imagine the Nets parting ways with Irving only a year after he agreed to join them and help them recruit Kevin Durant in the 2019 free agency.
+It may be hard to imagine the Nets parting ways with Irving only a year after he agreed to join them and help them recruit Kevin Durant in the 2019 free agency.
 However, crazy things do happen in the NBA, especially during the offseason.
-If the Nets don’t think that the two ball-dominant guards could mesh well in their backcourt, a Harden-Irving swap may really end up being a possibility this fall.
+If the Nets don’t think that the two ball-dominant guards could mesh well in their backcourt, a Harden-Irving swap might end up being a possibility this fall.

 Statistics-wise, Harden is a much better player than Irving.
-Last season, he finished with league-best 34.3 points, together with 6.6 rebounds, 7.5 assists, and 1.8 steals, while shooting 44.4 percent from the field and 35.5 percent from beyond the arc, ESPN.
-Harden maybe three years older than Irving but unlike him, he hasn’t missed a considerable amount of time due to injury.
+Last season, he finished with a league-best 34.3 points, together with 6.6 rebounds, 7.5 assists, and 1.8 steals.
+He also shot 44.4 percent from the field and 35.5 percent from beyond the arc, per ESPN.
+Harden is three years older than Irving, but unlike him, he hasn’t missed a considerable amount of time due to injury.

-Also, while the 2020-21 NBA season would be the first year that Irving and Durant would play together, Harden and KD already team up on the Oklahoma City Thunder where they reached the NBA Finals and got defeated by LeBron James and the Miami Heat.
+Also, while the 2020-21 season would be the first year that Irving and Durant would play together, Harden and KD already teamed up on the Oklahoma City Thunder, where they reached the NBA Finals and got defeated by LeBron James and the Miami Heat.

 Meanwhile, swapping Harden for Irving would also make sense for the Rockets, especially if they want to remain a competitive team in the loaded Western Conference.
-Instead of undergoing a full-scale rebuild, they could immediately start building their next title-contending team with Irving at the center.
+Instead of undergoing a full-scale rebuild, they could immediately start building their next title-contending team with Irving as the centerpiece.